-9 ns hold time for an infinitely fast data input combined with a slow clock path
+9 ns hold time for an infinitely fast data input combined with a slow clock path.

-This is a meaningless mathematical exercise.
-In reality, all these delays track very well over temperature, supply and processing variations, never deviating more than 30% from each other's normalized value.
-If for any specific part and operating condition the set-up time is 50% of its max value, then the clock delay will be between 35% and 65% of its max value.
-(35% is 30% less than 50%, 65% is 30% more than 50%.)
+That is a meaningless mathematical exercise.
+In reality, all these delays track very well over temperature, supply voltage and processing variations, never deviating more than 30% from each other's normalized value.
+When one parameter is at its absolute max value, any other parameter will be between 54% and 100% of its max value (54= $100 \times 0.7/1.3$ ).
+The longest required set-up time for the data input with respect to the CMOS compatible clock input is, therefore, 15 ns (20 ns minus 54% of 9 ns).